faridabharmal/WVD_CAF_SolutionFactory/README.md

 We have leveraged help from Microsoft Partner [Fyrsoft](https://www.fyrsoft.com/) to create the content.

 ## Support for future scenarios
-The contents are provided as-is.
+This content is provided as-is.
 We periodically update and enhance the contents.

 ## Disclaimer